hogliux/farbot/README.md

 Realtime traits
 ---------------
-The farbot library also contains very limited type traits to check if a specefic type is realtime moveable/copyable.
+The farbot library also contains very limited type traits to check if a specific type is realtime movable/copyable.
 Currently this only works for trivially movable/copyable and a few STL containers.

 `farbot::is_realtime_copy_assignable`, `farbot::is_realtime_copy_constructable`
 `farbot::is_realtime_move_assignable`, `farbot::is_realtime_move_constructable`